-Meditation is a mental practice that is used to improve three main principles of your mind: awareness, concentration, observation.
+Meditation is a mental practice used to improve three main principles of your mind: awareness, concentration, observation.
 Using any of these aspects can be a form of meditation.
-They all have at least one thing in common: to concentrate, become more observant or increase our awareness; we need to have a clear mind.
+They all have at least one thing in common: to concentrate, become more observant or increase our awareness—we need to have a clear mind.
 To obtain a clear mind, we can use one or all methods to help us achieve that.

-Awareness is perhaps the most fundamental aspect of our minds, and yet so many of us lack it.
-As we can all imagine, the more distracted we become less awareness we have.
+Awareness is perhaps the most fundamental aspect of our minds, yet so many of us lack it.
+As we can all imagine, the more distracted we become less aware we become.
 Just imagine, when you go for a walk, do you notice the sounds, plants, and animals around you?
 Or are you so lost in your mind that you don’t even see them?

 Walking meditation is a great way to work on your awareness, especially when around nature.
 Notice the aromas in the air, the sounds of birds chirping, insects buzzing, the beauty of the plants and trees around you.
 Let go of your thoughts and be aware of all that is around you; at times, you may focus on specific aspects or objects of the environment.
 Feel the warmth of the sun and the freshness of the clean air.

 One of the predominately used methods for increasing awareness is body-scan meditation.
 While in a meditative sitting position, you will bring your awareness inwards.
-You may begin with the toes on your left foot; be aware of all the sensations and energy that is flowing through them.
+You may begin with the toes on your left foot; be aware of all the sensations and energy flowing through them.
 Then you will expand your awareness to the whole foot, the leg and eventually your entire body.
 At this point, your body and the energy flowing through you will feel connected as one.
-When you notice any discomfort, acknowledge it, send warm thoughts and allow any trouble to dissolve.
-The process can be repeated if you still feel a little disconnected in some areas.
+When you notice any discomfort, acknowledge it, send warm thoughts to the area and allow any trouble to dissolve.
+Repeat the process if you still feel a little disconnected in some areas.

 Observation is to examine carefully and especially with attention to detail.
 Although it is closely linked with awareness, it takes it a step further.
 In meditation, carefully examines any thoughts that arise, rather than only being aware of the thoughts and letting go.
 Observation of our thoughts leads to more self-awareness.